gilmerino/Microlensing-maps-generator/README.md

 There you can find detailed explanations and links to scientific papers describing both the code and applications of the code.
 A direct link to the last paper about this code is https://arxiv.org/abs/2107.07222

 The full list of the files in this project:<br/>
-js/excanvas.min.js       // JS library to support ancient browsers (earlier than Internet Explorer 6)<br/>
+js/excanvas.min.js      &nbsp // JS library to support ancient browsers (earlier than Internet Explorer 6)<br/>
-js/flotr2.min.js         // JS library to draw<br/>
+js/flotr2.min.js        &nbsp // JS library to draw<br/>
-lib/mkl_dfti.f90         // three Fortran modules from Math Kernel Library used by the Poisson Solver<br/>
+lib/mkl_dfti.f90        &nbsp // three Fortran modules from Math Kernel Library used by the Poisson Solver<br/>
 lib/mkl_poisson.f90<br/>
 lib/mkl_trig_tranforms.f90<br/>
 ml2.html                // HTML interface<br/>